 .formula

-A formula with no response variable, representing the desired linear model where the first covariate is the factor of interest and the second covariate is the unwanted variation (of the kind ~ factor_of_interest + batch)
+DEPRECATED - A formula with no response variable, representing the desired linear model where the first covariate is the factor of interest and the second covariate is the unwanted variation (of the kind ~ factor_of_interest + batch)

-The name of the transcript/gene column
+The name of the transcript/gene abundance column (character, preferred)

 .abundance

-The name of the transcript/gene abundance column
+DEPRECATED.
+The name of the transcript/gene abundance column (symbolic, for backward compatibility)

 ...